wanadev/lava.ts-project/README.md

 BSD-3-Clause

 ## Project status
-Currently building the first steps of the librairy
+Currently building the first steps of the library